 M.S. in Computer Science

 The Department of Computer Science offers a Master of Science in Computer Science degree and an online MS in Computer Science program, both of which can be completed on a full-time or part-time schedule.

 Students in the GCAP, Post-Baccalaureate, or Certificate programs may transfer some courses from any one of these programs (but not from more than one program) to the M.S. program.
 At most, two courses can be transferred from the GCAP program; there is no limit to the qualifying courses which may be transferred from the Post-Baccalaureate or Certificate programs.
 In particular, if the student is accepted to the M.S. program, then courses numbered above 100 (with a grade of B- or above) award graduate credit and qualify for transfer into the M.S. program.

 The Department of Computer Science is the home department of the Bioinformatics track of the interdisciplinary master's program in Bioengineering at Tufts School of Engineering.
 For requirements and more information, see Bioengineering website.

 Master of Science in Computer Science Requirements

-- A minimum of 10 courses are required, each of 3 semester-hour units (SHUs) or more, of which at least 24 must be from approved courses.
-The remaining six credit hours may be earned from approved courses, or from conducting approved research or independent study, or from a combination of the two.
+- A minimum of 10 courses are required, each of 3 semester-hour units (SHUs) or more, of which at least 24 SHUs must be from approved courses.
+The remaining six SHUs may be earned from approved courses, or from conducting approved research or independent study, or from a combination of the two.

 - At least six courses must be in computer science, and at least two must include a serious programming component.